Karen Russell, author portrait

 Karen Russell

-Karen Russell is the author of five books of fiction, including the NYT bestsellers Swamplandia! and Vampires in the Lemon Grove.
-She is a MacArthur Fellow and a Guggenheim Fellow, a finalist for the Pulitzer Prize, the recipient of two National Magazine Awards for Fiction, the NYPL's Young Lions Award, the National Book Foundation's 5 under 35 award, the Shirley Jackson Award, the 2023 Bottari Lattes Grinzane prize, the 2024 Mary McCarthy Award, among other honors.
-With composer Ellis Ludwig-Leone and choreographer and director Troy Schumacher, she co-created The Night Falls, listed as one of the NYT's Best Dance Performances of 2023.
-She has taught literature and creative writing as a visiting professor at the Iowa Writers' Workshop, the University of California-Irvine, Williams College, Columbia University, and Bryn Mawr College, and served as the Endowed Chair of Texas State’s MFA program.
-She serves on the board of Street Books, a mobile-library that creates a community of support for unhoused Portlanders.
-Born and raised in Miami, FL, she now lives in Portland, OR with her husband, son, and daughter.
+KAREN RUSSELL is the author of six works of fiction, including the New York Times bestsellers Swamplandia! and Vampires in the Lemon Grove.
+She is a MacArthur Fellow, a Guggenheim Fellowship, and a finalist for the Pulitzer Prize.
+She has received two National Magazine Awards for Fiction, the Shirley Jackson Award, the 2023 Bottari Lattes Grinzane prize, the 2024 Mary McCarthy Award, and was selected for the National Book Foundation's "5 under 35" prize and The New Yorker's "20 under 40" list (She is now decisively over 40).
+She has taught literature and creative writing at the Iowa Writers' Workshop, the University of California-Irvine, Williams College, Columbia University, and Bryn Mawr College, and was the Endowed Chair of Texas State’s MFA program.
+She serves on the board of Street Books, a mobile-library for people living outdoors.
+Born and raised in Miami, Florida, she now lives in Portland, Oregon with her husband, son, and daughter.

 Books